Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A service that allows users to search for content via the World Wide Web.
      -

-   * - Searches_Regular
-     - A COUNTER Metric_Type used to report on searches conducted by a user on a host site where the user has the option of selecting the databases being searched.

-       Note: If a search is conducted across multiple databases, each database searched will count that search.

-       See also Regular search.
-     -

    * - Searches_Automated
      - A COUNTER Metric_Type used to report on searches conducted on a host site or discovery service where multiple databases are searched simultaneously with a single query and the end user does not have the option of selecting the databases being searched.